Flamenco Venues in Barcelona

 Early shows

-Los Tarantos and Palau Dalmases offer earlier performances, making it easier for families with younger children to enjoy flamenco without staying out late.
+Los Tarantos and Palau Dalmases offer earlier performances, perfect for families with younger children who want to experience the artistry without staying out late.
+These shows combine energy and tradition in a time that’s comfortable for all ages.

 Accessible venues

-City Hall Theatre and Poliorama Theatre have structured seating and wheelchair access, providing comfort and convenience for all family members.
+City Hall Theatre and Poliorama Theatre have structured seating and wheelchair access, ideal if older family members or guests with mobility considerations are joining in the experience.

 Short shows (45–60 mins)